RedHatQE/CodeQuality/README.md

   <img width="650" height="250" src="res/codequality.svg.png">
 </p>

-The following document introduces the my perspective on the integration of SonarQube and it's role within the code quality tool-set from my experiences as a solutions architect, designing a code quality metric infrastructure at RedHat.
-Here you will find the project summary, compatibility matrix, workflows and additional reading materials on specific subjects.
+The following document introduces the my perspective on the integration of SonarQube and it's role within the code quality tool-set from **my experiences as a solutions architect, designing a code quality metric infrastructure at RedHat for the past 2 years.** Here you will find the project summary, compatibility matrix, workflows and additional reading materials on specific subjects.

 ## Objective